Experimental Shrimp Trawl Bycatch Reduction Device

 - FB19-031 NOAA Fisheries Seeks Comments on an Application for an Exempted Fishing Permit to Test an Experimental Shrimp Trawl Bycatch Reduction Device in Gulf of Mexico* Federal Waters

-- Return to all recent and current Gulf of Mexico Exempted Fishing Permits
+Gulf of America Exempted Fishing Permits